All You Need to Know About Residency Permits in Uruguay

 If you have Uruguayan ancestors (up to the second generation), you may be eligible for citizenship by descent.
 It's not the most common route, but if you have the grounds, it works.

 Uruguay is one of the most progressive countries in the region when it comes to LGBTQ+ rights.
-Same-sex marriages are recognized, anti-segregation laws are in place, and the government genuinely protects the rights of minorities.
+Same-sex marriage is legal, anti-discrimination laws are enforced, and minority rights are genuinely protected by the government.

-If you’ve faced or fear persecution in your home country based on sexual orientation or gender identity, you can apply for international protection.
+If you've faced persecution, or fear it - because of your sexual orientation or gender identity, you can apply for international protection.

 If you have faced persecution for your political views, opposition membership, activism, or other reasons, you can apply for asylum once you're in Uruguay.